 - Take your temperature with an oral thermometer if you feel feverish.
-Seek medical care or call your doctor if you experience a fever over 100 F.
+Seek medical care or call your doctor if you experience a fever over 100ºF (37.7ºC).

-- Seek medical care for incision sites that become more painful, swollen, pussy, or that spread redness to skin further from the incision site.
+- Seek medical care for incision sites that contain pus, swell, become more painful, or show redness on the skin that spreads from the incision site.

 - Maintain a healthy weight.
-If you are not yet pregnant, exercise and follow a healthy diet to avoid pregnancy with an obese body mass index (BMI).
+If you aren’t yet pregnant, exercise and follow a healthy diet to avoid pregnancy with an obese body mass index (BMI).

-- Treat pre-existing conditions that cause you to be immunocompromised.
-If you have an existing infection or illness, try to have it treated prior to pregnancy or before your due date (if it is safe for you and the baby to do so).
+- Treat preexisting conditions that cause your immune system to be compromised.
+If you have an infection or illness, try to have it treated before pregnancy or before your due date if it’s safe for you and the baby to do so.